Skip to main content

 Runtime & Persistence

-Two entry points, one pipeline.
+Two text-runtime layers, one pipeline.
 The stateless layer is for single-turn requests.
-The persistent layer adds thread-aware checkpointing.
+The persistent layer adds thread-aware checkpointing, candidate buffering, an inactivity sweeper, and the shared session-end path (/end, timeout, shutdown, API end-session).

 Two layers